dmkif/docker-wildfly/README.md

 You don't need to do this on your own, because we prepared a trusted build for this repository, but if you really want:

-    docker build --rm=true --tag=jboss/wildfly .
+    docker build --rm=true --tag=dmkif/wildfly .

-## Image internals [updated Oct 14, 2014]
+## Image internals [updated Apr 29, 2018]

-This image extends the [`jboss/base-jdk:8`](https://github.com/jboss-dockerfiles/base-jdk/tree/jdk8) image which adds the OpenJDK distribution on top of the [`jboss/base`](https://github.com/jboss-dockerfiles/base) image.
+The [`official image`](https://hub.docker.com/r/jboss/wildfly/) is based on CentOs 7, which does not support the s390 architecture, see [`Official Site`](https://wiki.centos.org/About/Product).
+Therefore this image combines the build process of  [`jboss/base-jdk:8`](https://github.com/jboss-dockerfiles/base-jdk/tree/jdk8) and [`jboss/base`](https://github.com/jboss-dockerfiles/base) to enable the s390 architecture support.
 Please refer to the README.md for selected images for more info.

 The server is run as the `jboss` user which has the uid/gid set to `1000`.